H-1B Visa Assistant Director Jobs

 Work Environment

 The working environment in which one will typically perform the essential functions of this position is a climate-controlled setting.
-Working environment also includes facilitation of events outdoors.
-Noise level is dependent on the event but please note that there will be times of high noise level.
-Some travel is required for this position.
+It is well lit, and the noise level is moderate.
+Working environment may include facilitation of events outdoors occasionally.

 Driving Requirements